FREE SHIPPING on $99 or more (within the contiguous United States)

 Trendy flavoring offers AMAZING digestive and emotional benefits

-Valuable study: Anise extracts may help alleviate “the blues”
+Valuable study: Anise extracts may help alleviate “the blues

 If you struggle with depression, you’re certainly not alone.
 The National Institutes of Health estimates that 6.7 percent of American adults, or 16.2 million individuals, have had at least one major depressive episode in the preceding year.
-Mild or moderate depression - in which people experience sadness, irritability and loss of interest in everyday activities - is fairly widespread as well.
+Mild or moderate depression - in which people experience sadness, irritability, and loss of interest in everyday activities - is fairly widespread as well.

 In a clinical trial involving people with mild and moderate depression, one group of patients was given 200 mg of anise oil three times a day, while the other group received placebo only.
-Using the Beck Depression Inventory scale, the researchers found that the anise group had significant improvement in their depressive symptoms
+Using the Beck Depression Inventory scale, the researchers found that the anise group had significant improvement in their depressive symptoms: the study - which was published in the Journal of Evidence-Based Complementary and Alternative Medicine - involved patients with irritable bowel syndrome, a condition that often goes hand-in-hand with depression.

 Anise’s supportive effects on psychological health seem to be coupled with improvements in digestive health – a true “two-for-one” benefit.

-Naturally ward off gastric ulcers with anise
+Ward off gastric ulcers naturally with anise

 For centuries, anise has been a trusted herbal remedy for digestive upsets.
-Now, new research has helped to confirms this use – while revealing that anise extracts combat the development of gastric ulcers as well.
+Now, new research has helped to confirm this use – while revealing that anise extracts combat the development of gastric ulcers as well.

 The team concluded that anise was effective and well-tolerated in relieving after-meal dyspepsia.
 By the way, the beneficial effects of anise persisted for two months - long after the study was over!